 May: Each committee elects the committee chair for the upcoming academic year.

 Committees will have a membership term duration of two years with a limit of two consecutive terms (maximum service 4 years), with the exception of those committees on which members have positional assignments.
 Individuals may become committee members again after a one year break of service from that committee.
+A committee membership schedule based on a 3 year staggered rotation keeps record of the membership rotation for all constituency groups in concert with specific committee’s descriptions.

 It is the responsibility of each committee Chair/Co-Chair to update all constituency leaders about the committee membership, non-attendance of members, years of service, and to provide membership recommendations regarding additional interested participants to their respective constituencies in a timely fashion.
 The constituency leaders, interfacing with the College President’s assistant, will maintain the updated committee master list to be housed by the College Council.

 Any campus employee or enrolled student may be a committee member.
 Voting membership for each governance committee is described in this College Governance Handbook.
-Faculty may be appointed as non-voting members to fulfill their contractual obligation for committee service.

 Committee voting and non-voting membership terms will be staggered to encourage participation of new members in committee work and its leadership in a manner so as to not renew more than one half of a committee membership during any rotation cycle.

 All committees that have District counterparts should recommend constituent representatives from their membership to their constituent leadership for appointment to these meetings.
 These recommendations will be reviewed by the respective constituent leaders for appointment.
 They will report to the respective committees and to the constituency bodies as needed.